Best CPUs for RTX 5090 in 2025 – our top choices for the Blackwell flagship tested

 However, the 9800X3D has some detriments, too, and it can fall behind in productivity tasks, as we see it fall behind the 265K in some of our tests.
 However, AMD has made progress compared to the 7800X3D.
 It is much improved and a strong consideration for the task if you need it for the job, meaning it’s not just for gamers anymore.

-However, it does come at some cost as the price does increase compared to the other Ryzen 7 CPUs.
-As it jumps up to a price of $479, it does come close to the Ryzen 9 in the 9000 series.
-But that’s still a quarter of the price of the RTX 5090, meaning it’s probably not that big of a comparison, and it makes sure that it performs at its best.
+However, it does come at some cost, as the price increases compared to the other Ryzen 7 CPUs.
+At $479, it comes close to the Ryzen 9 in the 9000 series.
+But that’s still a quarter of the price of the RTX 5090, meaning it’s probably not that big of a comparison, and it ensures that it performs at its best.

 - Strong multi-core performance